 Courses are offered at Southern Union to fulfill degree and certificate requirements.
-With exception for specialized training programs, course numbers and descriptions are chosen from the Common Course Guide which is required system wide by the Department of Postsecondary Education for all Alabama College System colleges.
+With exception for specialized training programs, course numbers and descriptions are chosen from the Common Course Guide which is required system wide by the Alabama Community College System.